wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

 ## The functional consultant's role in testing

 In addition to participating in the actual testing process, you should be prepared to help in authoring test plans, or at least reviewing them.
-This will help you do your job better by making sure expectations are aligned from beginning to end of the project lifecycle.
+This process will help you do your job better by making sure expectations are aligned from beginning to end of the project lifecycle.
 It also helps the quality team by validating their test plans with your actions building and configuring the system.

 While you may be involved in any of the testing listed, the functional consultant will likely be more involved in the following: